menu

 Demographics

-The percentage of adults in Winthrop - Gibbon who are college-educated is close to the national average for all communities of 21.84%: 19.56% of the adults in Winthrop - Gibbon have a bachelor's degree or advanced degree.
+In terms of college education, Winthrop - Gibbon is nearly on par with the US average for all cities of 21.84%: 19.56% of adults 25 and older in Winthrop - Gibbon have a bachelor's degree or advanced degree.

 The per capita income in Winthrop - Gibbon in 2018 was $36,826, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,304 for a family of four.
 However, Winthrop - Gibbon contains both very wealthy and poor people as well.